-While the Solver is solving, an outside event might want to change one of the problem facts, for example an airplane is delayed and needs the runway at a later time.
-Do not change the problem fact instances used by the Solver while it is solving, as that will corrupt it.
-Instead, add a ProblemFactChange to the Solver which it will execute in the solver thread as soon as possible.
+While the solver is solving, an outside event might want to change one of the problem facts, for example an airplane is delayed and needs the runway at a later time.
+Do not change the problem fact instances used by the solver while it is solving (from another thread or even in the same thread), as that will corrupt it.
+Instead, add a ProblemFactChange to the solver which it will execute in the solver thread as soon as possible.

 '''

 public interface Solver {

 ...

 boolean addProblemFactChange(ProblemFactChange problemFactChange);

+'''

+'''

 boolean isEveryProblemFactChangeProcessed();

 ...

-}

 '''